ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Details of ChronoSpike

 The primary challenge in training spiking neural networks is the non-differentiability of the spike generation function $s_{v,i}^{(t)} = \mathbb{I}(u_{v,i}^{(t)} \geq V_{\text{th},i})$.
 The indicator function has a zero gradient almost everywhere and an undefined gradient at the threshold, preventing standard backpropagation.
 ChronoSpike addresses this using the surrogate gradient method, where we approximate the derivative during the backward pass while preserving the true discrete spike function in the forward pass.
 Specifically, we replace the gradient of $\mathbb{I}(\cdot)$ with the derivative of a smooth sigmoid-like function:

-where $\alpha > 0$ is a slope parameter controlling the width of the gradient approximation (we use $\alpha = 1.0$).
+where $\alpha > 0$ is a slope parameter controlling the width of the gradient approximation (initialized to $\alpha=1.0$ and learned per feature channel during training, so $\alpha_i$ in fact varies across channels rather than being a fixed global hyperparameter).
 This surrogate gradient provides a continuous, differentiable approximation to the Heaviside step function's derivative, enabling gradient flow through the spike generation process while maintaining the computational and representational benefits of binary spikes during forward propagation.